 Kirchhoff-Consigli team’s coordination with Pace staff helps safely manage the daily arrival on campus of six or more units, in a slow parade of flatbed trucks.
 With the modular unit deliveries scheduled two hours apart, there is enough time to unload each unit before the next truck arrives—so campus traffic—and campus life—can keep flowing.

 Planning the number of modular units to arrive each day also takes a fine balance: enough for the fast pace of installation, but not so many that they need to be repeatedly moved, like cars in a valet parking lot.
-To build the halls, each unit—roughly the size of a tour bus and weighing 64,000 pounds—is maneuvered into place by the 365-ton crane.
+To build the halls, each unit—roughly the size of a tour bus and weighing 64,000 pounds—is maneuvered into place by the #-foot-tall tower crane.

 Many Modular Benefits

 The Modular Building Institute defines modular construction as “a process in which building components are constructed off-site, under controlled plant conditions, using the same materials and building codes, but in about half the time as when built on-site.
 Building off-site ensures better construction quality management and safety conditions, as well as reducing on-site disruption and material storage needs.”
 Kirchhoff-Consigli’s work at Pace benefits from all these advantages.